FuelLabs/fuel-indexer/docs/README.md

-    help      Print this message or the help of the given subcommand(s) init      Create a new indexer project in the current directory new       Create a new indexer project in a new directory start     Start a local indexer service
+    help      Print this message or the help of the given subcommand(s) init      Create a new indexer project in the current directory new       Create a new indexer project in a new directory remove    Stop and remove a running index start     Start a local indexer service
-    stop      Stop a running index
 ```

 ### Creating an Index